lastjediluke/MP3Project146/README.md

 - Wyatt's branch contains the MP3 Decoder Driver
 - Luke's branch contains the LCD Driver
 - Bien's branch contains the Flash Driver

+The final code is located on Wyatt's branch.